annapatricia/latin-america-urban-policy/README.md

-# Data Science & AI Portfolio

-This repository presents a selection of projects in Data Science, Artificial Intelligence and Analytics, with applications in finance, healthcare and public policy.

-## About Me
-I am a Data Scientist with a strong background in applied mathematics and data analysis, experienced in Python, machine learning, data pipelines and analytical reporting.
-My work focuses on transforming complex data into actionable insights and reproducible solutions.

 # Urban Governance and Social Policy Research (Latin America)

 This repository presents selected research projects at the intersection of urban governance, territorial inequality, and social policy in Latin America.
 My research integrates geospatial analysis, causal inference, and computational social science to examine how institutional arrangements shape spatial patterns of vulnerability and social exclusion in urban contexts.